@discordjs/collection

 true if any of the elements exist, false if none exist.

-• The intersect method returns a new structure containing items where the keys and values are present in both original structures.
+• The intersection method returns a new collection containing the items where the key is present in both collections.

 Parameter other